coneda/kor/README.md

 that support it, the output is colorized according to the exit code of every command issued by the script.

+#### Generating a virtual appliance

+Versions after and including 1.9.2 can be packaged into a virtualbox appliance automatically.
+The version is specified as an environment variable:

+    VERSION=1.9.2 ./deploy/build.sh

+The ova file and a checksum are generated within `deploy/build/`.

 ### Import and export